 We note that the timing performance of~SDDs has been previously investigated using a similar experimental approach employing~SDDs with \SI{2}{\milli\meter} and \SI{5}{\milli\meter}-side square pixels~\cite{Giacomo2022}.
 However, these~SDDs not only differ in geometry, but also use a different electronic readout circuit than the one used in this work.
-Furthermore, the focus has been put on obtaining the timing resolution of~SDDs as the uncertainty in the measurement of the zero-crossing time of a bipolar output pulse.
-In contrast, our objective is to examine the drift time of electron charge clouds and to investigate the alteration in signal rise time for different positions irradiated with the laser.
+Furthermore in~\cite{Giacomo2022}, the focus was put on obtaining the timing resolution of~SDDs as the uncertainty in the measurement of the zero-crossing time of a bipolar output pulse.
+In contrast, the objective of the present study is to examine the drift time of electron charge clouds and to investigate the variation of the signal rise time as a function of different positions irradiated with the laser.

-\section{TRISTAN Detector and Readout System}
+\section{TRISTAN detector and readout system}

 The TRISTAN detector makes use of the Silicon Drift Detector~(SDD) technology originally designed for X-ray spectroscopy~\cite{Lechner1996}.
 The detectors are multi-pixel SDD arrays of~\SI{450}{\micro\meter}~thickness and are fabricated from a monolithic n-type silicon wafer with a high resistivity of about~\SI{4}{\kilo\ohm \centi\meter} by the Semiconductor Laboratory~(HLL) of the Max Planck Society.
 The hexagonal pixels consist of 20 drift rings each and are arranged in a honeycomb pattern to have no insensitive detection area in between.
 Each pixel has a circumscribed diameter of~\SI{3.3}{\milli\meter} and a surface area of about~\SI{7}{\milli\meter^{2}}.
 Figure~\ref{fig:tristan_detector} shows a photograph of a 7-pixel TRISTAN SDD.